 Rewards credit cards

-Rewards credit cards offer you points or cash back rewards for purchases.
-The rewards are based on your spending.
-Some cards offer rewards for all purchases, while others only provide awards for purchases in specific spending categories.
+Rewards credit cards offer you points or cash back for purchases.
+Some cards offer rewards for all purchases, while others only provide rewards for purchases in specific spending categories.

-You can redeem rewards for travel, cash back, a statement credit, gift cards, merchandise, or other rewards, depending on the card.
+Depending on the card, you can redeem rewards for travel, cash back, a statement credit, gift cards, merchandise, or other rewards.
 This type of credit card is best for people with a good or excellent credit score who make a significant amount of monthly card purchases, including money spent on shopping, travel, and dining.

 • The credit limit is based on your credit score, and rewards cards are typically geared toward people with excellent credit.